specifics/pdsg-tutorial/README.md

 # Learning Python with Portland Data Science Group
-The goal of this quickstart guide is to get you up and running with Python as quickly as possible so you can participate in the Portland Data Science Group.
-This will be done in four steps:
+This quickstart guide will get you up and running with Python so you can participate in the Portland Data Science Group.
+This will be done in three steps:

 1. Set up a Python development environment
-1. Choose a beginner resource to learn Python syntax
+1. Choose a resource to learn Python
 1. Get started with `pandas` (Python Data Analysis Library)
-1.

-## <a name="python-references"></a>Python References

-This section assumes that you have zero programming knowledge.
-Your goal here is to go from your first `Hello world!` program to what Chris Moffitt calls the ["plateau of productivity"](http://pbpython.com/plateau-of-productivity.html).

-Many people who start coding for the first time get stuck in the "trough of disillusionment" stage of learning, and struggle to break out of it.
-I pushed a boulder up this same hill many times, only to fall back into the trough and give up for a while.
-But after a bit of a learning curve, I can attest that it has certainly been worth all the effort, not only in time Python has saved me, but also in a sense of accomplishment.
+This isn't a comprehensive tutorial, just a starting point.
+Your goal here is to go from your first `Hello world!` program to what Chris Moffitt calls the [_plateau of productivity_](http://pbpython.com/plateau-of-productivity.html).
+Many people who start programming for the first time get stuck in the "trough of disillusionment" stage of learning, and struggle to break out of it.

-### <a name="why-python"></a>Why Python?
-* It's easy to learn and a great first coding language.
-You can start start building your own projects within a few weeks!
-* It's a mature language with many libraries and helpful documentation.
-* It's used for many applications such as scientific computing, web development, data analysis, and machine learning.

-### <a name="beginner-novice"></a>Beginner-Novice
+Be prepared to spend a few hours of your own time each week on Step 2, which should be ongoing until you completely finish one of the learning resources.
+To avoid getting stuck, work through each example by actually typing them out in your Python interpreter — it's important to develop an intuition and muscle memory for programming, so that you can build speed and confidence in your skills as you learn.

+## 1. Set up a Python development environment
-Whether you're learning to code for the first time or an experienced programmer looking to add Python to your repertoir of languages, these resources will get you up and running quickly.
-The very first thing you'll want to do is download the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, and start up an IDE of your choice for one of the resources below.
-I recommend _JupyterLab_ or _Spyder_
+The very first thing you'll want to do is download the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, and start up an IDE of your choice via Anaconda Navigator.
+I recommend _Spyder_ or _Jupyter Notebook_ or _JupyterLab_ for running through exercises.

-#### <a name="learning-python-for-the-first-time"></a>Learning Python for the First Time
+__Note:__ Anaconda 5.1.0 is missing a dependency for _JupyterLab_.
+If you want to use it, open the Anaconda prompt and type `conda install nodejs` before trying to launch _JupyterLab_.

+## 2. Choose resource to learn Python
 There are five main resources recommended by the Python community, all of them free.
 You only need to choose one and stick with it, but as we are all blessed with different minds, you'll want to try several to see which is more suited to your learning style.
-As my electrical engineering professor once told me, *"Find a voice that speaks to you."*

 1. [Automate the Boring Stuff with Python](http://inventwithpython.com/#automate) by Al Sweigart
 1. [Dive into Python 3](http://www.diveintopython3.net/) by Mark Pilgrim